Page, Arizona: Top employers

+According to Page's 2023 Annual Comprehensive Financial Report, the top employers in the city are:

 Education

 Much of Page is served by the Page Unified School District.
 The public schools are Lake View Primary School; Desert View Intermediate School, Page Middle School, Page High School, Manson Mesa High School, and Tse Yaato High School.
 The Glen Canyon Outdoor Academy is the only charter school.

 Portions of Page are in the Fredonia-Moccasin Unified School District.